https://www.humantruth.info/guinea-bissau.html

 #gender #gender_equality #human_rights #misogyny #politics #women

 Guinea-Bissau is an unequal country, with male rights dominating those of women.
-Islamic beliefs are squarely to blame for this.
+Cultural Islamic beliefs are the cause.

 See: